front-end-intermediate/5-express/readme.md

 require("dotenv").config();
 ```

-Note: you should use your own database.
-You should not push the .env file to Github by adding it to `.gitignore`.
+The `dotenv` package allows you to store sensitive information in a `.env` file and access it in your application using `process.env`.
+Normally, you should not push the .env file to Github.
+You should add it to `.gitignore`.

 Test it in `server.js`.
 Replace the existing dataBaseURL variable with: